Homemade labneh dip served with pita bread on a wooden cutting board.

 Method

 Lay a sheet of muslin or cheesecloth over a sieve and suspend it over a bowl.
 Pour the yoghurt into the cloth-lined sieve and stir in the salt.
-The whey will begin to leak out almost immediately.
-(I sometimes tie the cloth in a knot and hang it from the tap over my kitchen sink with the bowl underneath.
-Every once in a while, I give the tied cloth a little squeeze to accelerate the draining of the whey, but this isn’t necessary unless you particularly enjoy the tactile element of it, as I do.)
+The whey will start to drain out almost immediately.
+(To speed up the process, tie the cloth in a knot and hang it over the sink with the bowl underneath.
+Gently squeeze the cloth, but this isn’t necessary if you prefer a slower method.)

-Allow the yoghurt to drain overnight, either in the fridge or over the sink.
-The next day, you’ll have a lovely ball of creamy white cheese in the cloth.
-You can eat it immediately or keep it in the fridge in a sealed container, where it will continue to lose whey and thicken up more, for up to 5 days.
+Allow the yoghurt to drain overnight in the fridge, or over the sink if you’re in a rush.
+The next day, you’ll have a creamy ball of labneh.
+You can eat it right away, or store it in the fridge for up to 5 days, where it will continue to thicken as it sits.

 Ingredients